-On this day, 25 March in 1821, the Greeks launched their eight year war of independence (aka the Greek Revolution) to liberate themselves from the Ottoman caliphate.
-The Ottomans had controlled Greece since the fall of Constantinople in 1453.
+On 25 March 1821, the Greeks launched their eight-year war of independence (aka the Greek Revolution) to liberate themselves from the Ottoman caliphate.
+(The Ottomans had controlled Greece since the fall of Constantinople in 1453.)

 For the two centuries since, 25 March has been celebrated as Greece’s National Day of Independence.

 After nearly 400 years of Islamic Ottoman rule, this day in 1821 saw a brave bishop raise the flag of revolution (liberty) over the 961 AD Monastery of Agia Lavra in the Peloponnese – often described as the symbolic birthplace of modern Greece.
 With this feat, the war-cry of “Freedom or death” became this revolution’s motto.
 With the help of British, French, and Russian forces, the revolution prevailed with the Treaty of Edirne establishing an independent Greek state in 1829.

 - Instrumental in preserving Greek identity, society, traditions, values and culture was the pivotal role played by the Greek Orthodox Church – both in teaching their children and maintaining pride, spirit, hope and direction in their masses.